aileot/ex-colors.nvim/README.md

 - to be **loaded first** on your nvim startup.
-- to be **managed by yourself** in your dotfiles or any repository for yourself.
+- to be **managed by yourself** in your dotfiles or any other repository for yourself.

 Because of the backgrounds above,
 `ex-colors.nvim` will NOT support the following features: